q1x/zabbix-templates-30/README.md

 If needed, [calculated items](https://www.zabbix.com/documentation/3.0/manual/config/items/itemtypes/calculated) and triggers can be used to provide host level information.
 Triggers can go up to the disaster severity level.

-The role level templates are very well suited to configure a host level dashboard in the form of a host screen.
+The role level templates are perfect to configure a host level dashboard in the form of a host screen.

 ### Profiles

 The sole purpose of the profile template is to add a layer in the hierarchy where we can override lower level usermacros to set default macros for a host role within a certain environment.
-Profile templates don't contain any graphs, screens, items or triggers, all of those are inherited from lower level templates.
+Profile templates *don't* contain any graphs, screens, items or triggers, all of those are inherited from lower level templates.

 A profile template should be the only (exclusive) template that is linked to an actual host.